 Public artist talks, literary salons, and concerts will invite the congregation and broader public in a similar engagement with art as truth-telling and peacemaking.

-The Philadelphia Great Art Giveaway (PhillyGAGA), is an initiative launching this summer in cooperation with partnering galleries, is a single-day public art event in which we will purchase and give away 60 or more works by artists living and working in Philadelphia.
-Designed to connect artists directly with the public, the project practices radical generosity while activating public space with art exchange.
+Further engagement includes the launch of the Philadelphia Great Art Giveaway (PhillyGAGA), a single-day public art event in which we will purchase and give away 60 or more works by artists living and working in Philadelphia.
+Designed to connect artists directly with the public, PhillyGAGA practices radical generosity while activating public space with art exchange.
 It introduces new audiences to the joy of collecting and creates meaningful, one-on-one encounters between artists and art lovers.

 The Aesthetics of Shalom also includes a comprehensive study and conversation module.
-The Artist Parish, which meets regularly to explore questions at the intersection of artmaking and formation, is studying the subject of shalom in its monthly meetings, seeking to examine together the conditions that inhibit or cultivate flourishing and explore how we might, through our making, become peacemakers.
+The Artist Parish, which meets regularly to explore questions at the intersection of artmaking and formation, is studying the relationship between shalom and aesthetics in its monthly meetings, seeking to examine together the conditions that inhibit or cultivate flourishing and explore how we might, through our making, become peacemakers.

 Finally, The Aesthetics of Shalom will include an art and theology conference to widen the conversation, share what we’ve learned, and provide tools and resources for communities in and beyond Philadelphia working to nurture and sustain shalom.